yupanasenko/libakrypt_faq/Readme.md

 -----------

-This library can be compiled with many compilers, such as gcc, clang, Microsoft Visual C, TinyCC.
+This library can be compiled with many compilers, such as gcc, clang, Microsoft Visual C, TinyCC, icc.
 You can get the last version of source codes from github.com

     git clone https://github.com/axelkenzo/libakrypt-0.x